rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

             ```

 ### 3. New Features Introduced With the Bug Fix Should be Removed:
-New features added along with bug fix code are tricky to identify since they are blended into the bug-fixing code.
+New features added along with bug fix code, that are not part of bug fix, are tricky to identify since they are usually blended into the bug-fixing code.
 Functions/code involving new features and the function calls to the new features should be completely removed to obtain a minimized patch.

 1. __New functions__
     * Example: In the following example, a helper function `calculateMatchNumber` is added in order to fix the bug.
 The `getMatchCount` is a new feature and it is not related to the bug fix at all.
 Therefore, we can remove the change regarding getMatchCount.